jovibor/HexCtrl/README.md

     "CMD_SEARCH_PREV": [ "shift+f3" ]
 }
 ```
-For default values see `HexCtrl/res/keybind.json` file from the project source folder.
+For default values see the [`HexCtrl/res/keybind.json`](https://github.com/jovibor/HexCtrl/blob/master/HexCtrl/res/keybind.json) file from the project sources.

 ### [](#)SetData
 ```cpp
 void SetData(const HEXDATA& hds);
 ```
-Main method to set data to display in read-only or edit modes.
+Main method to set a data to display in read-only or mutable modes.
 Takes [`HEXDATA`](#HEXDATA) as an  argument.

 ### [](#)SetEncoding
 ```cpp